 The d'Alzon Library received the personal library of Ernest L. Fortin, A.A. in the fall of 1999.
 Fr.
 Fortin was born on December 17, 1923 and died on October 22, 2002.
-He graduated from Assumption College in 1946 and joined the Augustinians of the Assumption in 1944.
+He graduated from Assumption College, now University, in 1946 and joined the Augustinians of the Assumption in 1944.

 Fr.
 Fortin was an authority in the area of political philosophy and classical Christianity and lectured widely in Europe and America.
 His publications include several books, edited volumes on medieval philosophy and St. Augustine, as well as many articles and reviews that in 1996 were published in three volumes as Ernest Fortin: Collected Essays, edited by Prof. Brian Benestad.